Light, Form and Color

 Refractive Index (RI)

-The Refractive Index (RI) is an optical property that measures the reduction in the speed of light when entering a gem compared to its speed in the air, functioning as a unique "fingerprint" for each mineral.
-Because each gem deflects light in a specific way, gemologists use a refractometer to measure this exact value (such as 2.42 for diamond or 1.57 for emerald), making the RI an effective and safe method to identify and distinguish genuine gems from imitations or glass.
-Common glass has a low RI, usually around 1.50, meaning it slows and deflects light very little, resulting in a weak brilliance lacking "fire".
-In contrast, genuine gems have much higher and specific refractive indexes (ruby has 1.76 and diamond has 2.42), causing light to bend sharply inside and return to the eye with that characteristic intense and colorful brilliance.
+The Refractive Index (RI) is an optical property that measures the reduction in the speed of light upon entering a gemstone compared to its speed in air, functioning as a unique "digital fingerprint" for each mineral.
+Because each gemstone bends light in a specific way, gemologists use a refractometer to measure this exact value (such as 2.42 for diamond or 1.57 for emerald), making the RI an effective and reliable method to identify and distinguish real gemstones from imitations or glass.
+Common glass has a low RI, generally around 1.50, meaning it slows and bends light very little, resulting in a weak brilliance lacking "fire."
+In contrast, genuine gemstones have much higher and specific refractive indices (ruby is 1.76 and diamond is 2.42), causing light to bend sharply inside and return to the eyes with that characteristic intense and colorful brilliance.

 Retina